 Tip 2: Find the Right Business for Yourself

 Be bold enough to explore.
 Look at different aspects of your personality and pay heed to your intuition.
-We usually ignore intuition although deep down we also know the truth.
+We usually ignore intuition, although deep down, we also know the truth.
 Question yourself.
-E.g., ask, “what keeps me going even when I’m down?”
+For example, ask, “what keeps me going even when I’m down?”

 How to know if the business is meant for you?
-Here are three essential approaches to entrepreneurship:
+Here are three basic approaches to entrepreneurship: